 to make the noodles, set up a pasta maker. working with 1/4 of the dough at a time, flatten it and run it through the pasta maker on the widest setting. fold it into thirds and repeat until it's smooth and even, then put it through the machine at progressively thinner settings until it reaches the width that you want. you might need to cut it in half if it stretches out too far.

-once you're done rolling it it out, cut the noodles into a shape that fits into the pan you're planning on using. if you're not immediately constructing the lasagne, toss the noodles with a little bit of flour on a half sheet pan so they don't stick while you're doing the rest of the work - you won't be cooking these noodles before they go in the lasagne.
+once you're done rolling it it out, cut the noodles into a shape that fits into the pan you're planning on using. if you're not immediately constructing the lasagna, toss the noodles with a little bit of flour on a half sheet pan so they don't stick while you're doing the rest of the work - you won't be cooking these noodles before they go in the lasagna.

 bonus points: the ricotta

 dad called me a show-off when i sent him a photo of the homemade ricotta i was draining, but i think it makes a difference. you'll want about a pint of ricotta for the recipe, so take a quart of milk, a pinch of salt, and a half cup of white vinegar or lemon juice and heat it slowly on the stove until its hits 165F. turn off the heat and stir for a few minutes to encourage the curds (white) to separate from the whey (yellow), then drain it in a cheese or nut milk bag, or a fine mesh strainer with several layers of cheesecloth. cover it with plastic wrap while it's draining, and then let it go until it hits the consistency you like.